Oslandia/workshop-postgis-qgis-3d/workshop.md

 ### Dataset description

-- Areas Of Interest (aoi): some polygons we are interested in
+- Areas Of Interest (boulder_aoi): some polygons we are interested in
 - Osm road boulder (osm_road_boulder): OpenStreetMap roads on a part of Boulder
-- DTM: Digital Terrain Model from XXXX
+- DTM: Digital Terrain Model (boulder_dtm) from XXXX
-- Ortho: Orthophoto from XXXXX
+- Ortho: Orthophoto (boulder_orth)from XXXXX
-- Boulder LIDAR ( boulder_lidar ): LIDAR coverage from the City of Boulder, downsampled
+- Boulder LIDAR (boulder_lidar): LIDAR coverage from the City of Boulder, downsampled
-- Building footprints ( building_footprint ): 2D building footprints from the city of Boulder
+- Building footprints (building_footprints): 2D building footprints from the city of Boulder
-- Building Roofs: 3D layer of building roofs from the city of Boulder
+- Building Roofs (boulder_3d_roofs_cropped_m): 3D layer of building roofs from the city of Boulder
-- Building Walls: 3D layer of building walls from the city of Boulder
+- Building Walls (boulder_3d_walls_cropped_m): 3D layer of building walls from the city of Boulder

 Other assets:
 - spider.obj: Spiiiiiideeeeeers !